curateteaching/digitalpedagogy/keywords/online.md

 This artifact shows how an online course can be designed to intentionally foster community.
 Every activity, every design choice, centers on the community. clMOOC makes explicit its goal of connected learning and provides ample opportunities for learners to connect (see examples of Twitter chats, Make Cycles, Blog Hub, Make Bank, and social tools).

 REBECCA: The annotation on this artifact is very brief.
 You should probably differentiate it from the MOOC and then explain in more detail how at least one activity you list explicitly promotes community.
 Then you might explain how this illustrates the connection between community and digital literacy.
 I would keep the list of other activities without explaining them in depth.
 Why is community important?
 Also, you mention connected learning but don’t cite any literature on that movement.
 I think that approach should come up in the works cited or in related works.
-I will say that the curators of network are working from that perspective so you don’t need to cover it; just reference it.
+I will say that the curators of network are working from that perspective so you don’t need to cover it in depth; just reference it.

 ### FemTechNet: Key Learning Projects
 ![screenshot](images/Online_FemTechNet-Assignments.png)